IntelliSOFT-Consulting/PSS-Insight-v2-Deployment/README.md

 - run `./webapps.sh` to deploy the apps to your DHIS2 instance
 - Enter the required keys as prompted (You may not be prompted if the keys are found in the [.env](./.env) file)

+*This process will take a few minutes to complete as the apps are built and deployed*